The Feddie Reporting Award

-The Houston Chronicle will receive the National Press Foundation’s “Feddie” Award for Reporting on Federal Rules and Local Impact.
+The Houston Chronicle received the National Press Foundation’s 2016 Feddie Reporting Award.

 The winning entry was an ambitious investigative project about chemical plant regulation, or lack thereof, titled “Chemical Breakdown.”